 - Gundersen Health System Pharmacies at 877.208.1096

 This program DOES NOT apply to members covered under the State of Wisconsin Health Insurance Program, who have Navitus for their drug benefit or those members with BadgerCare Plus.

 Any Wisconsin pharmacy that is in Unity's participating pharmacy network and can meet the terms and conditions can participate in Unity Specialty Pharmaceutical Program.

-Pharmacies may contact the UW Health Pharmacy Benefit Management Program at 888.450.4884 for a copy of the terms and conditions or to apply to participate.
+Pharmacies may contact the Quartz Pharmacy Program at 888.450.4884 for a copy of the terms and conditions or to apply to participate.